5 Minutes with Patrick Strauss

 Patrick is currently the Chief Digital Strategist at Luxsoft (a DXC Company).
 He has over 25 year’s experience as a senior leadership executive in Digital Transformation, customer experience and innovation solutions (RPA, IoT, IIOT/Industry 4.0)

-Justin: How does a company lead digital transformation rather than be a follower?
+Collingwood: How does a company lead digital transformation rather than be a follower?

 Patrick: This is a great question.
 First and foremost, Digital Transformation should be seen as a strategic, long-term engagement, not a short-term project.
 In fact, in order to be seen as a leader in this space, Digital Transformation has to become part of your organisational DNA and strategy plans.
 In addition, communication is absolute key, throughout the entire organisation, from top to bottom.
 Digital Transformation requires culture change and the larger the organisation the more difficult it will be to get everyone in the business aligned to the possible new ways of working, collaborating and thinking.
 In conversations with previous clients, Digital Transformations are hard, but not totally impossible; but you need to be well prepared for what you are aiming to do and why.
 And the last point is very, very important and part of great communication, why are we changing or why does our business have to change?